galaxyproject/training-material/topics/single-cell/tutorials/spatial-melanoma-EISTA/tutorial.md

 # Conclusion

-We built a SpatialData object from a Xenium output bundle and analysed the 112,551 segmented cells and 5,006 targeted genes it contains.
-Filtering on transcript content and on segmented cell area retained 108,749 cells, or 96.6 per cent.
+We built a SpatialData object from a Xenium output bundle, cut a 1,350 × 900 µm window out of the tumour, and analysed the 10,810 segmented cells inside it.
+Filtering on transcript content and on segmented cell area retained 10,722 cells, or 99.2 per cent, and removed 245 of the 5,006 genes because they are not detected anywhere in this window.
 Expression was normalised to 10,000 counts per cell and log-transformed, 2,000 highly variable genes were flagged, and the scaled matrix fed {PCA}, a 15-neighbour expression graph and {UMAP}.
-Leiden clustering at resolutions 0.2, 0.4 and 0.6 gave 6, 11 and 12 groups, and we carried the 11 groups at 0.4 forward.
+Leiden clustering at resolutions 0.2, 0.4 and 0.6 gave 5, 8 and 9 groups, and we carried the 8 groups at 0.4 forward.

-Ranked genes supported descriptions for eight of those groups: melanoma cells, myeloid cells and macrophages, T lymphocytes, fibroblasts with a myofibroblastic programme, vasculature, plasma cells, keratinocytes, and a second lower-complexity melanocytic group.
-Three groups were identified as low-content objects rather than cell populations.
+Ranked genes supported descriptions for all eight: two melanoma states separated by metabolism rather than lineage, a third *VGF*-positive melanocytic group whose distinctness is partly a matter of measurement depth, cytotoxic lymphocytes carrying an interferon signature, myeloid cells and macrophages, matrix-remodelling fibroblasts, vasculature with pericytes, and plasma cells.

-Just as important are the results that came with limits attached. *ADGRG1* ranked second for the melanoma group and was discarded because 10x Genomics documents non-specific binding for that probe in the panel version used.
-CellTypist agreed with the markers for four groups and contradicted them for four, because its reference is healthy adult skin rather than melanoma.
-Squidpy described the geometry of the section, including a keratinocyte layer that is almost entirely self-adjacent, and the top-ranked LIANA pair joined two groups that are spatially depleted for adjacency.
-In every one of those cases the marker genes and the spatial evidence, taken together, were what decided the interpretation.
+Just as important are the results that came with limits attached. *ADGRG1* ranked first for the differentiated melanoma group and was discarded, because 10x Genomics documents non-specific binding for that probe in the panel version used.
+The gene-level filter removed 245 genes, most of them markers of populations that live outside the window.
+Squidpy described an immune and stromal compartment sitting together and apart from the tumour, which is suggestive of immune exclusion but does not establish it.
+Moran's I values were uniformly lower than on the full section, not because the measurements are worse but because the field of view is smaller.

+Above all, every one of those results is a statement about one 1.22 mm² window.
+The populations found in it are real, the populations missing from it are missing because of where the window was placed, and any figure quoted from this analysis should carry the window with it.

 Finally the processed table went back into the spatial object as `table_processed`, next to the morphology image and the segmentation labels, so that every annotation can be checked against the tissue it came from.